streamlit/docs/content/kb/tutorials/databases/aws-s3.md

 </Tip>

-## Add the key to your local app secrets
+## Set up your AWS credentials locally

+Streamlit FilesConnection and s3fs will read and use your existing [AWS credentials and configuration](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) if available - such as from an `~/.aws/credentials` file or environment variables.

-Your local Streamlit app will read secrets from a file `.streamlit/secrets.toml` in your app's root directory.
+If you don't already have this set up, or plan to host the app on Streamlit Community Cloud, you should specify the credentials from a file `.streamlit/secrets.toml` in your app's root directory or your home directory.
 Create this file if it doesn't exist yet and add to it the access key ID, access key secret, and the AWS default region you noted down earlier, as shown below:

 ```toml
 # .streamlit/secrets.toml